The European market potential for fresh blueberries

 France: slow but steady growth

-France has the third-largest population in Europe and is therefore among the main markets for blueberries.
-However, the consumption has emerged much slower than in Germany and the United Kingdom.
-The reason for this is most likely the preference for local fruit that French farmers produce themselves such as stone fruit and raspberries, but also European blueberries (bilberries).
-French consumers make a strong distinction between wild and cultivated blueberries.
+France has the third-largest population in Europe and is therefore among the main untapped markets for blueberries.
+Although consumption has doubled in four years, blueberry demand in France is weaker than one might expect.
+Per capita consumption of blueberries is 150 grams, a lot lower than in Germany or Poland.
+The reason for this is most likely the preference for local fruit that French farmers produce themselves, such as stone fruit and raspberries, but also European blueberries (bilberries).

 Tip: